privetin/wikimedia/README.md

 # Wikimedia MCP Server

-An MCP server for interacting with Wikimedia APIs.
-Access Wikipedia and other Wikimedia project content programmatically.
+A Model Context Protocol (MCP) server for interacting with Wikimedia APIs.
+Access Wikipedia and other Wikimedia project content programmatically with natural language queries.

 ## Features